UnitTestBot/ksmt/docs/advanced-usage.md

 println(detachedModel.eval(expr)) // true
 ```

-Note: it is usually a good idea to use `KModel.detach` when you need to keep model e.g. in a `List`.
+Note: it is recommended to use `KModel.detach` when you need to keep the model in a `List`, for example.

 ### Solver runner

-SMT solvers are implemented via native libraries and usually have the following issues:

-1. Timeout ignore.
-SMT solver may hang in a long-running operation before reaching a checkpoint.
-   Since solver is a native library, there is no way to interrupt it.
-2. Solvers are usually research projects with a bunch of bugs, e.g. pointer issues.
-Such
-   errors lead to the interruption of the entire process, including the user's app.
+SMT solvers may ignore timeouts, or they suddenly crash, thus interrupting the entire application process.

-To overcome these problems KSMT provides a solver runner that runs solvers in separate processes to preserve your
+KSMT provides a process-based solver runner: it runs each solver in a separate process.
-application stability.

 ```kotlin
 // Create a long-lived solver manager that manages a pool of solver workers